-You can level an existing concrete floor with a leveling layer of new concrete, but you must prepare the old concrete floor first.
+Have an old concrete floor or patio that's uneven?
+You can actually level an existing concrete floor with a leveling layer of new concrete — but the catch is that you must prepare the old concrete floor first.
 Neglecting to prepare the old surface will prevent the new concrete from adhering correctly, resulting in a weak bond between the two layers.
-When done correctly, a leveling layer of concrete increases the longevity and strength of an old concrete floor.
+When done correctly, however, a leveling layer of concrete increases the longevity and strength of an old concrete floor.

 Video of the Day

 Here's how to pour a leveling layer of concrete to even out a concrete floor:

 1. Mark Your Measurements